 Saving Energy At Work By Better Managing Your PCs

 Each setting will reduce the typical 50-300 watts of energy consumed to a fraction of that running rate.
-But even with these setting, which are a vast improvement, many electronics continue to consume energy even when they appear to be in the shut off mode.
+But even with these setting, which is a vast improvement, many electronics continue to consume energy even when they appear to be in the shut-off mode.
 This is referred to as “phantom” energy use, and can consume as much as 10-15 watts of power per hour, all night long, all weekend for each device.
-Only way around this is to turn off the power strip or unplug the machine.
+The only way around this is to turn off the power strip or unplug the machine.

 Graphic Computers With Multi-screen – While the energy consumption of an average computer has steadily declined over the years, more powerful, enhance models have become more commonplace in the workplace.
 When its time for a new computer, office workers will oftentimes request and justify an over-buy and lobby for more powerful, graphic workstation with multiple screens.
 This upgrade can convincingly be justified with the promise of an elevated ability to be more productive.